ncsulsj/Robust_Summarization/README.md

 ## API Integration

-Our model is also integrating our custom [text mining APIs](https://www.csc2.ncsu.edu/faculty/healey/social-media-viz/production/)
+Our model is also integrating our custom [text mining API](https://www.csc2.ncsu.edu/faculty/healey/social-media-viz/production/).
+If the retrieval text is not relevant with your topic, then you could ask our model `Could you find the online news regarding xx and tell me how people think about it? `.
+Our model will return the API name and its argument.
+You could write a webscraped based on the XML of the API to connect.